MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 2. Select **Start a free trial** to initiate the sign-up process.
 3. Follow the prompts to create an account and choose a [subscription plan](https://www.microsoft.com/security/business/microsoft-intune-pricing) that fits your organization's needs.
 4. Follow the setup wizard to configure your Intune environment.Add users, set up device policies, and configure security settings as needed.
-5. Once you've subscribed, proceed to the next section.
+5. Once you've subscribed to Intune and enrolled at least one Surface device, proceed to the next section.

+> [!TIP]
+> You can manage a wide range of OEM (Original Equipment Manufacturer) devices with Intune.
+You need to enroll at least one Surface device in order to access the Surface Management Portal.

-### If you have an Intune subscription:
+### If you have an Intune subscription

 1. Sign in to [Microsoft Intune admin center](https://endpoint.microsoft.com), select **All services** > **Surface Management Portal**.